JamieCunliffe/lsp-asm/README.md

 * Document Symbols
 * Codelens (shows line `.loc` directive refers to)
 * Completion (based on the documentation, experimental)
+* Signature help (based on the documentation, experimental)

 ## Additional commands
 * `runAnalysis` Run LLVM MCA on the file/region